Robert Hodgson (archdeacon of Stafford)

 The Ven.
-Robert Hodgson (b Hoxne 11 July 1844 - d Lichfield 29 January 1917) was Archdeacon of Stafford from 1898 to 1910.
+Robert Hodgson (11 July 1844, Hoxne, Suffolk, England – 29 January 1917, Lichfield, Staffordshire, England) was Archdeacon of Stafford from 1898 to 1910.

 Hodgson was educated at Eton and Oriel College, Oxford and ordained in 1869.

 After a curacy in Stoke-upon-Trent he held incumbencies at West Bromwich, Walsall and Handsworth.
 In 1907 he became a residentiary canon at Lichfield Cathedral.